Intrepid Eddie: Survival Preparation [Guest Post]

 · Fire starter – I have a couple keychain-sized flint and magnesium blocks.
 Great for starting fires and they last a long time.

-· Fishing gear – in case you get bored eating twigs and berries.
+· Fishing gear — for when you need more than twigs and berries.

-· Amateur radio equipment – If you’re a licensed amateur radio operator, this is a no-brainer.
-What equipment to take is a whole other article that would be better addressed by someone more qualified.
+· Amateur radio equipment — If you’re a licensed amateur radio operator, this is essential.
+The specific equipment choices warrant their own article from a more qualified expert.

 Food/Water

-· Basic cooking/eating utensils – just the basics.
+· Basic cooking/eating utensils — Keep it simple.

-· Food – MREs are the go-to food for survival kits.
-They have a long shelf life and are usually fairly nutritious.
-I also have some canned food for variety.
+· Food — MREs are ideal for survival kits, offering long shelf life and good nutrition.
+I supplement these with canned food for variety.

 Miscellaneous

-· Spool of parachute cord – also called 550 cord.
-This stuff is incredibly versatile.
+· Spool of parachute cord — also known as 550 cord.
+An incredibly versatile tool.

-· Box of long-burning candles – another “nice to have†item.
+· Box of long-burning candles — a valuable backup light source.

-· Tent – I have two, compact, two-person tents.
+· Tent — I pack two compact, two-person tents.

-· Games – something to keep your sanity.
-I have a deck of cards and a travel game kit with chess, checkers, and backgammon.
+· Games — Essential for maintaining morale.
+I carry a deck of cards and a travel set with chess, checkers, and backgammon.

 Guns